 This course is the first of a two-semester sequence for science and engineering majors.
 Topics covered include atomic and molecular structure, nomenclature, chemical reactions, stoichiometry, oxidation-reduction, thermo- chemistry, electronic structure of atoms, chemical bonding, gases, liquids and solids.
 Laboratory experiments are used to illustrate theory.
-Prerequisites: (Test scores or ENG 090 or ENG 091 or higher) and (Test scores or MAT 140 or higher) and (CHM 100 or CHM 110)
+Prerequisites: (Test scores or ENG 090 or ENG 091 or EAP 093 or higher) and (Test scores or MAT 153 or higher) and CHM 110